-Schneider’s philosophy is one primarily focused on building through the draft while making strategic acquisitions via trade and free agency that foster a competitive culture through a mix of youthful playmakers and veteran leadership.
+Schneider's philosophy is one primarily focused on building through the draft while making strategic acquisitions via trade and free agency that foster a competitive culture through a mix of youthful playmakers and veteran leadership.
 He continues to build and maintain a younger roster that breeds a sustained winning atmosphere.
-The signs of that philosophy have been evident during his first seven years in a leading role, advancing to the Divisional Playoffs or better six times.
+The signs of that philosophy have been evident during the last decade, advancing to the Divisional Playoffs or better seven times.
 He has constructed a team that appeared in back-to-back Super Bowls and won Super Bowl XLVIII, the first NFL title in franchise history.
 The 2013 championship was won with the youngest 53-man roster to ever win a Super Bowl.
-He was named Sports Illustrated’s Executive of the Year for 2012 after the Seahawks made the playoffs and just missed playing for the NFC Championship.
+He was named Sports Illustrated's Executive of the Year for 2012 after the Seahawks made the playoffs and just missed playing for the NFC Championship.

-Schneider has continued to turn the roster over since 2010, totaling nearly 1,600 transactions through the end of the 2016 season, helping to cultivate depth on one of the NFL’s most talented rosters.
+Schneider has continued to turn the roster over since 2010, totaling more than 2,300 transactions through the end of the 2019 season, helping to cultivate depth on one of the NFL's most talented rosters.

 He has shown a willingness and creativity to acquire extra draft picks and young talent via trade and free agency.
-Presented with two of the top 14 picks in the 2010 NFL Draft, he was able to acquire what many considered the best tackle prospect in two-time Pro Bowler Russell Okung and a starting free safety with the selection of the three-time, first-team All Pro Thomas.
+Presented with two of the top 14 picks in the 2010 NFL Draft, he was able to acquire what many considered the best tackle prospect in two-time Pro Bowler Russell Okung and a starting free safety with the selection of three-time first-team All-Pro Earl Thomas.

-Without a Pro Bowl selection on the roster from 2009-10, Schneider’s roster has seen 17 different players selected from 2011-16: Thomas (5), Chancellor (4), Marshawn Lynch (4), Wilson (4), Sherman (4), Wagner (3), Okung (2), Max Unger (2), Bennett (2), Avril, Baldwin, Brandon Browner, Jimmy Graham, Tyler Lockett, Michael Robinson, Leon Washington and Wright.
-His roster has also included 11 first-team All Pro selections since 2012.
+Without a Pro Bowl selection on the roster from 2009-10, Schneider's roster has seen 20 different players selected from 2011-19: Russell Wilson (7), Thomas (6), Bobby Wagner (6), Kam Chancellor (4), Marshawn Lynch (4), Richard Sherman (4), Michael Bennett (3), Doug Baldwin (2), Jimmy Graham (2), Okung (2), Max Unger (2), Cliff Avril, Duane Brown, Brandon Browner, Michael Dickson, Shaquill Griffin, Tyler Lockett, Michael Robinson, Leon Washington and K.J.
+Wright.
+His roster has also included 15 first-team All Pro selections since 2012.
 All of these players, except Unger, were added via draft, trade and free agency after Schneider took over.

-Schneider serves on several NFL committees, including the College Relations Committee, GM Advisory Committee and the CEC Working Group.
-He’s also a member of National Football Scouting, Inc.’s board of directors.
+Schneider serves as the chair of the College Relations Committee, and is also on the GM Advisory Committee and the CEC Working Group.

 Before joining the Seahawks, Schneider produced eight successful seasons with the Green Bay Packers.
 Originally joining the Packers March 1, 2002, as a personnel analyst to the general manager, he was promoted in May of 2008 to director of football operations.
 In his role, Schneider served as strategic counsel to General Manager Ted Thompson, addressing and evaluating the needs of the team in both free agency and in the draft while incorporating long-range planning processes that examined the Packers' roster, as well as the rosters of all NFL teams.